 How do I Know if I Have Cataracts?

 If you’ve noticed changes in your vision, you may wonder if you should be looking at cataract treatment options.
 Before you do, seek a qualified eye professional’s opinion if you’re experiencing the following symptoms:

 - Poor night vision

-- Appearance of a halo around a glare; or if the light from headlights, lamps or sunlight appears too bright
+- The appearance of a halo around a glare; or if the light from headlights, lamps, or sunlight appears too bright

 - Double vision

 - Frequent eyeglass or contact lens prescription changes